Robert Perless

-Robert Perless is an American artist whose particular focus is kinetic art sculptures.
+Robert Perless was an American artist whose particular focus is kinetic art sculptures.

 Personal background

 Perless was born in Brooklyn, New York, in 1938.
 He studied Art and Engineering at the University of Miami in Florida.

 In 1978 after working in cramped quarters in New York City, Perless determined to build an all-metal house and studio in Greenwich, Connecticut.
 He contracted architect John Ciardullo who designed a house and studio framed in steel, with aluminum exterior paneling, which Perless built himself, welding and erecting the structure and sculptural railings and cutting and hanging the exterior Alucobond panels.
 The large sculpture studio with 25 foot high ceilings is part of the main structure.